-In early 2022, Discogs will start collecting Supply of Goods VAT on items imported into Norway and Electronic Service Fee VAT on the fees Norwegian resident sellers pay to use the Discogs platform.
+In 2023, Discogs will start collecting Supply of Goods VAT on items imported into Norway and Electronic Service Fee VAT on the fees Norwegian resident sellers pay to use the Discogs platform.

 Electronic Service Fee VAT